Program Standards and Policies

 - Students are expected to be working on the project for 3-4 hours a week for each course unit in which they register during Fall, Winter, Spring, and 10 week Summer session.
 For Summer sessions 1 and 2, the required hours increase to 6-8 hours per week for each course unit registered for.

-- Students must register for the course within the first three weeks of the quarter by submitting the Bio 199 Packets to Bio Sci Student Affairs, within this time frame.
+- Students must register for the course within the first two weeks of the quarter, the university add deadline, by submitting the Bio 199 Packets to Bio Sci Student Affairs, within this time frame.
 The School does not receive any teaching credit for those students who do not register by the deadline.

 - Students are expected to read relevant research literature during each quarter.